EXO Fire Protection Safety

 Stop-work authority

-Work is expected to stop when conditions are unsafe, unknown, uncontrolled, or materially different from what was planned.
-No employee should feel pressure to continue a task that is clearly outside safe limits.
+Work should stop when conditions are unsafe, uncontrolled, or materially different from what was represented or planned.

 3